Abhiram-ARS/Abhiram-ARS/README.md

 🔹 Programming: Python (including Tkinter for GUI development, Website Backend and security scripting), C,Java and NodeJS

-🔹 Cyber Security: Network management, security principles, and vulnerability analysis (OWASP Top 10) 🔹 Game Development: Experience in Scratch (2D games) and game event organization
+🔹 Cyber Security: Network management, security principles, and vulnerability analysis (OWASP Top 10) and various security tools.

+🔹 Game Development: Experience in Scratch (2D games) and game event organization

 🔹 Linux: Proficient in using and managing Linux environments